 Items that are not permitted in halls

-The following list is not exclusive, so please check your licence agreement and Residents' Handbook for more details
+The following list is not exclusive, so please check your license agreement and Residents' Handbook for more details.

 - Deep fat fryers/chip pans

 - Electrical items that are over a year old that have not been PAT tested.
 Initial PAT testing will be offered at the start of the academic year.
 Information will be provided at the start of term.

 Can I have a fridge in my room?